 - the image could be composed and focused on a ground glass

-For the family photographer the little reflex finder above the lens and the distance scale would work well enough, but for the amateur photographer this wouldn't do.
+For the family photographer the little reflex finder above the lens and the distance scale would work well enough, but for the serious amateur photographer this wouldn't do.
 If you ever have looked down in such a small reflex finder you will know that you can't compose an image with it.
 At best you get a rough idea what will be in the photo.
 Using the distance scale to focus the camera can work well, but often it was guesswork.

 Using glass plates had some disadvantages: